prettier/prettier/README.md

 <a href="https://www.youtube.com/watch?v=hkfBvpEfWdA"><img width="298" src="https://cloud.githubusercontent.com/assets/197597/24886367/dda8a6f0-1e08-11e7-865b-22492450f10f.png"></a> <a href="https://www.youtube.com/watch?v=ziAShzxAVKY"><img width="298" src="https://cloud.githubusercontent.com/assets/197597/24886368/ddacd6f8-1e08-11e7-806a-9febd23cbf47.png"></a>

-*Warning*: This is a **beta**, and the format may change over time.
-If you aren't OK with the format changing, wait for a more stable version.

 This goes way beyond [ESLint](http://eslint.org/) and other projects [built on it](https://github.com/feross/standard).
 Unlike ESLint, there aren't a million configuration options and rules.
 But more